Chewwi7/Intro-to-Software-Engineering-Project/Project Planning/Technology Selection.md

 ## Additional Software

 We'll be using GitHub to collaborate on and share our code and YouTrack to create a Gantt chart that lists and tracks our various project milestones and tasks.
-We'll also be using Marvel to create a mockup of our web-applications user interface.
+We'll also be using Marvel to create a mockup of our web application's user interface.